-Some states mentioned the possibility to appeal against the sentence of the Judicial Council (Azerbaijan, Bosnia and Herzegovina, Moldova, Poland, Slovakia, Slovenia), generally before a higher instance within this body or the high court (Estonia, Conseil d'Etat in France, Georgia, Hungary).
+Some states mentioned the possibility to appeal against the sentence of the Judicial Council (Azerbaijan, Bosnia and Herzegovina, Republic of Moldova, Poland, Slovakia, Slovenia), generally before a higher instance within this body or the high court (Estonia, Conseil d'Etat in France, Georgia, Hungary).
 However, in Andorra no objection against the decision of the Judicial Council is possible.
 In Turkey, there is an effective remedy against the High Council decisions, to the plenary session or, against dismissal decisions, to the Council of State (the High Administrative Court).
 In Czech Republic, the disciplinary court is no longer composed only of judges - the disciplinary panels against judges are composed of 6 members, 3 judges (the judge from the Supreme Administrative Court is the presiding judge), 1 public prosecutor, 1 lawyer-member of the Bar, and 1 lawyer practicing a different legal profession.
-(In the disciplinary proceeding against public prosecutors there are 2 judges (the judge from the Supreme Administration Court is the presiding judge), 2 public prosecutors, 1 lawyer-member of the Bar, and 1 lawyer practising a different legal profession.)
+(In the disciplinary proceeding against public prosecutors, 1 lawyer-member of the Bar, and 1 lawyer practising a different legal profession.)